 The national team will also spend time in regional locations to understand community needs and have access to an extended team of network engineers and deployment specialists located in key regional hubs to help identify and resolve issues promptly.

-"Although retail service providers [RSPs] should always be the first point of contact for any resident or business having issues with their broadband connection, the new nbn local team will be dedicated to working with local stakeholders and community groups to help ensure local problems are identified early and addressed.”
+"Although retail service providers [RSPs] should always be the first point of contact for any resident or business having issues with their broadband connection, the new nbn local team will be dedicated to working with local stakeholders and community groups to help ensure local problems are identified early and addressed,” Gurney said.

-For David Moore, founder of Tasmanian-based IT support business, I Hate My PC, nbn's new plan sounds promising but, to date, he said he hasn’t seen much action from nbn, leaving his customers frustrated by trying to deal with both the network provider and local internet service providers (ISPs) reselling the network - both of which seem to blame each other when customer issues arise.
+For David Moore, founder of Tasmanian-based IT support business, I Hate My PC, nbn's new plan sounds promising but, to date, he said he hasn’t seen much action from nbn, leaving his customers frustrated by trying to deal with both the network provider and local internet service providers (ISPs), which seem to blame each other when customer issues arise.

 “I have one medium-sized business that has been offline for over three weeks now because they converted to FttN [fibre-to-the-node] NBN and it didn't work,” Moore said.